eranken/ForwardPhotonID/README.txt

 $ source ./setup.sh

 -----------------
 1.  set the input files and binning as desired in config.cfg .
+A sample with default values can be found in sample_config.cfg , so to use the defaults simply run
+$ cp sample_config.cfg config.cfg

 -----------------
 2. To calculate Effective Area slopes, run